-According to some research, this intriguing Myers-Briggs personality type makes up for 4% of the US population.
+According to some research, this intriguing personality type makes up for 4% of the US population.
 However, other surveys show that this percentage could be much higher and may go up to 10%.
 No matter how rare they may be, ESTP personalities are so vibrant, joyful, and ready for action that it will be easy to spot them wherever they appear.

 If anyone wonders how to spot an ESTP, they should observe the ways people react to difficult or dangerous situations.
 A typical ESTP, also known as The Daredevil, will jump into the fire, trying to put it out for the thrill of it.
 As action-oriented adventure seekers, they will make sure that everybody willing to follow their lead has a memorable experience.
 The Daredevil also loves entertaining others and enjoys the spotlight, keeping their communication light and funny.
 ESTPs have a talent for reading people’s body language and facial expressions and adjusting their own actions accordingly.
 Because of this exceptional trait, some would describe the ESTP personality type as “manipulative,” but this is an unfair misconception.

-This article offers a short review of the dominant ESTP preferences that will give you a clearer picture of this MBTI personality type.
-Additionally, you will discover the strengths and weaknesses of an ESTP personality, as well as what makes them stand out among the 15 other personality types in the MBTI spectrum.
+This article offers a short review of the dominant ESTP preferences that will give you a clearer picture of this personality type.
+Additionally, you will discover the strengths and weaknesses of an ESTP personality, as well as what makes them stand out among the 15 other types in the personality spectrum.
 In this way, you will get a complete answer to the “how to spot an ESTP” question by the end of this article.

 - ESTP Strengths and Weaknesses